 Tell the Client's Story

-Your company's story, how it came to be and why it's great today may seem like important bits of information to you, and they are.
-However, when your team custom tailors its sales pitch, the main focus of the conversation should be the client.
-This theme should be the main focus throughout the meeting and be infused in everything you say.
-For instance, you can address where your client is now and where they can be once they use your products - give the client a vision for the future that gets them excited.
+Your company's story, how it came to be, and why it's great today may seem like important bits of information to you, and they are.
+The standard picture of your corporate headquarters building may seem impressive to you but to the client, it says you are big, slow, and expensive.
+When your team custom-tailors its sales pitch, the main focus of the conversation should always be the client.
+This theme should be the main focus throughout all three of the meetings mentioned above and be infused in everything you say.

 Target Pain Points

 Your sales team must always do its research before entering a sales pitch.
 The “research” information used during a cold call pitch might come from the prospect’s website, from Google, or from a number of sales intelligence applications.
 This information might indicate that the client is experiencing pain that your solution can address.
 Using this research to tailor a prospecting email, voicemail or introductory conversation will more likely catch someone’s attention than a generic message.

 The research used during a solution presentation should come from the investigative work completed during a thorough discovery conversation.
 These could be pain points that the client revealed directly to you, and you should mention those pain points during your solution presentation to show how your solution would address their pain.

 Use all of your research information when attempting to close the deal by reminding the client of their pain points, and pointing out what their pain is costing them in time, money, and effort.
 The longer they take to decide on your solution, the more it will cost them.
 You and your solution are there to save the day.